preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/workplace/navigation-bar/index.rst

 .. image:: layout-2.png

-Then continue building up the layut using sections and blocks.
+Then continue building up the layout using sections and blocks.

-For more information, see these sections:
+For more information, see these pages:

 + :doc:`Working with section and blocks </pages/page-types/working-with-sections/index>`
 + :doc:`Settings for sections </pages/page-types/sections-settings/index>`